siddharth0161820/siddharth0161820/README.md

 ## 👨‍💻 About Me

-- 🎓 Backend Developer focused on clean architecture, Java, Spring Boot, and real-world REST APIs.
+- 🎓 Backend Developer focused on clean architecture, Java, Spring Boot, and building real-world REST APIs.
-- 🧠 Hands-on experience building scalable, secure REST services with layered architecture, DTOs, validation, exception handling, and JWT-based Spring Security.
+- 🧠 Hands-on experience in creating scalable, secure REST services using layered architecture, DTOs, validation, exception handling, and JWT-based Spring Security.
-- 💼 Immediate Joiner ready to contribute to product-based companies, service-based firms, or startups.
+- 💼 Immediate Joiner eager to contribute effectively to product-based companies, service firms, or startups.
-- 🔄 Passionate about writing maintainable code and continuously learning backend development best practices.
+- 🔄 Passionate about writing maintainable code, learning best backend development practices, and solving real-world problems.
+- 🎯 Seeking opportunities to grow as a backend engineer and work on impactful projects.

 ---